If you’re embarrassed by excess fat on your upper arms, you may avoid wearing tank tops and dresses.

 For best results, compliance with prescribed care and physician follow-up are highly recommended.

-How much does arm reduction cost?
+How much does arm reduction cost in San Diego?

 The cost of an arm reduction procedure depends on whether it is liposuction alone or Brachioplasty, and how much skin and/or fat must be removed.
 According to 2018 statistics from the American Society of Plastic Surgeons, the average cost of an arm lift was $4,482, but this excludes anesthesia and surgery center expenses.
 You can also view our financing options here.